okohll/abdocs/content/docs/_index.md

 ## Further support
 If there's an area you find the documentation doesn't cover sufficiently, please let us know at support@agilechilli.com.
 We'll try to improve it and answer your question.

-We invite all users to join our [community support forum](https://app.element.io/#/room/#agilebase:agilechilli.ems.host).
-That is a space where customers and partners can share tips or request support.
-It's a real-time chat facility and we'll reply to any relevant queries.

-Note that access to the support forum is by invitation, to join please follow these steps and we'll get you set up.
-1) Create an account at https://app.element.io/
-2) Contact us at support@agilechilli.com to let us know your username and we'll invite you into the forum

-As well as support, the forum contains announcements of upcoming features, new releases etc.
+We invite all customers to join a Google Chat space, if you'd like to communicate with us via instant messaging.
+Please let us know if so and we'll set that up.

+New users may want to follow our guided Learner Progression path.
+To access that, once logged in, click your user icon at the top right of the screen, then *Learner Progression*